raku-community-modules/Acme-Advent-Highlighter/README.md

 # DESCRIPTION

-Preprocessor for Perl 6 Advent Articles, with syntax highlighter.
+Preprocessor for Raku Advent Articles, with syntax highlighter.
 Saves the trouble of not having to deal with broken escapes in code blocks in Wordpress and provides syntax-highlights, as a cherry on top.